IP Lawyer, Patent Agent, Trademark Agent

 He recently spoke on Tactical Considerations in Bringing Motions Before the Federal Court at the Ontario Bar Association's program on Intellectual Property Litigation.

 Involvement in the IP Community

-He currently serves on the Patent Legislation and International Patent Issues Committees of the Intellectual Property Institute of Canada.
+He currently serves on the Patent Legislation and Information, Communication & Technology Committees of the Intellectual Property Institute of Canada.
 For many years, he wrote quarterly IP case summaries for the Canadian Bar Association.
 He is also a past Chair of the Toronto Intellectual Property Group.

 Legal Education and Awards